 Jon is co-author of Federal Corporate Sentencing: Compliance and Mitigation, Rev. Ed.
 (2007), a frequently cited one-volume treatise updated annually, and co-author of the “White Collar Crime” column in the New York Law Journal.
 Jon is a regular contributor to The Insider Blog on Forbes.com.
 He has been an Adjunct Professor of Law at St. John’s University School of Law, where he has taught a course in white collar crime, and regularly publishes articles and speaks on issues relating to the representation of companies and individuals in criminal, regulatory and internal investigations.

-Jon has been named a leading lawyer by Chambers USA: America's Leading Lawyers for Business in the area of Litigation: White-Collar Crime & Government Investigations.
+Jon has been named a leading lawyer by Chambers USA: America's Leading Lawyers for Business in the area of Litigation: White Collar Crime & Government Investigations.
 He also has been recommended by The Legal 500 United States as a leading lawyer in White Collar Criminal Defense.
 Benchmark Litigation: The Definitive Guide to America’s Leading Litigation Firms & Attorneys has recognized Jon in the area of White Collar Crime.
 In addition, Jon has been named a leading business crime defense lawyer by Who’s Who Legal – The International Who’s Who of Business Lawyers.
+He has also been recognized in Thomson Reuters' Super Lawyers.

 Jon is a member of the Advisory Committee on Civil Litigation of the United States District Court for the Eastern District of New York.
 He belongs to numerous professional organizations, including the American Bar Association, the New York City Bar Association (past member of the Federal Courts and Criminal Law Committees), the Federal Bar Council (Chairman of the U.S. Attorneys Internship Committee, and member of the Second Circuit Courts Committee), and the National Association of Criminal Defense Lawyers.
 Jon is on the Executive Committee of the Yale Law School Association and is a member of the Editorial Advisory Board of Today's General Counsel magazine.
 He is also a member of the Advisory Board of Common Justice, a project based in Brooklyn, New York, which works with victims of crime, defendants and courts to provide an alternative to incarceration for youthful offenders.